 When will we know which funds will move to T+1, and which won’t?

 This is not known.
-Fundserv has said that surveying manufacturers to try and get a sense of what different fund companies’ plans are regarding the intention to move to T+1 on May 27, 2024 at the same time as debt, equities, and ETFs in secondary markets“may not provide insight as the fund managers are still reviewing internally whether or not they will move to T+1.”
-Fundserv added that they “will only know officially once FD/MD files start to come in with the Settlement Period change, which will most likely be in the week leading up to the T+2 to T+1 move.”
-In the meantime, one firm has shared that 100% of its funds will move to T+1 on May 27, and this may encourage others to make a decision and announce their intentions.
+Fundserv plans to survey manufacturers in early 2024 to get a general sense of how many funds are expected to move to T+1 on May 27, 2024 at the same time as debt, equities, and ETFs in secondary markets.
+As well, in the week leading up to the May 27, 2024 implementation date, Fundserv will be updating a spreadsheet daily on the Fundserv member site that indicates which funds are transitioning to T+1 based on actual changes submitted by manufacturers via Fund Setup (FD) files (Fundserv members can visit the Fundserv Standards T+1 Transition and Testing page for more information).

+Another possibility is for firms to announce what they are intending.
+Two firms have now made their intentions know.
+National Bank Investments has shared that 100% of its funds will move to T+1 on May 27, 2024.
+This encouraged a number of other firms to ask their fund manager clients about their decisions.
 Desjardins Trust has now announced that three of the four funds it manages will move to T+1; one, with significant European and other T+2-or-longer-settling underlying investments, will not.

-Fund managers, however, may declare a move to a T+1 settlement cycle at any time, and indeed over a period of time.
+Fund managers may declare a move to a T+1 settlement cycle at any time, and indeed over a period of time.
 There will be a need for further and ongoing communication on this issue.
 More information will follow as known.

 Attachment 3